07.05.2015 All along the BaysBy John Ryle • Tivoli, NY • 7 May 2015 • 1,855 words

 “It’s an E chord, so that would be G sharp, B, C sharp and E, in that order.”

-You can hear the echo of the locomotive horn in a swathe of American music—in harmonica fills in the blues and in country music.
+You can hear the echo of the locomotive horn in a swathe of American music—in harmonica fills in the blues and in country music too.
 It’s a national lament, the sound of ceaseless movement.

 On the far side of the railroad track near Tivoli, echoing the lonesome cry of the train, a graffiti-laden wall proclaimed AMERICAN HEARTACHE in ornate, yard-high lettering.
 (American heartache—distinct from other kinds, US exceptionalism applying even to the lovesick and lonely.)
 Below the wall, on the steel rails, gleaming from the passage of rolling stock, another message had been spray-painted, in less epic lettering, though for whose benefit it was hard to tell.
 It said: you’ll forget it if you don’t write it down.

 The rough stone sidings of the railroad lead on south from here towards the causeway.
 Fishermen, alone and in pairs, were stationed on the banks of the big river, indifferent to the passing of the train.
-They were casting for striped bass, which fetch a decent price in the burgeoning restaurants of the Hudson valley.
+They were casting for striped bass, which fetch a decent price in the burgeoning restaurants of the Hudson valley (though fish from the lower Hudson have lingering traces of industrial contaminants).
 To the west of us lay the first of a skein of islands, Magdalen Island, a dark mass of greywacke sandstone that is the site of authentic pre-Columbian remains—that’s to say, not the imported repro-Mayan statuary of Cruger Island, but repositories of arrowheads made in situ by native Americans over the past three or four millennia.
 (Many have been looted; the island is pock-marked with pits dug by treasure-hunters.)

 A huge whirl of birds